Who am I in Christ? Are you questioning your identity especially as it relates to your spiritual life?

 Who am I in Christ?

-The Bible says, turn to Jesus for new life and discover your true identity and who you are in Christ:
+The Bible says, to turn to Jesus for new life and discover your true identity and who you are in Christ:

 “Jesus answered, “I assure you and most solemnly say to you unless a person is born again [reborn from above—spiritually transformed, renewed, sanctified], he cannot [ever] see and experience the kingdom of God.”